Louis R. Lowery

 Louis R. Lowery (July 24, 1916 – April 15, 1987) was a United States Marine Corps captain.
 He was the only Marine Corps combat photographer to cover six major campaigns during World War II.
 He is best known for taking the first photographs of the first American flag that was raised on top of Mount Suribachi during the Battle of Iwo Jima on the morning of February 23, 1945.

 Lowery was the founder and president of the United States Marine Corps Combat Correspondents Association (USMCCCA).
 He also was a photographic director of Leatherneck Magazine, a publication of the Marine Corps.
 He died on April 15, 1987, at age 70 from aplastic anemia and is buried in Quantico National Cemetery in Prince William County, Virginia near the Marine Corps War Memorial.
 In 2006, Lowery was portrayed by actor David Hornsby in film Flags of Our Fathers.

 Biography

 Lowery was born in Pittsburgh, Pennsylvania, on July 24, 1916.
 He attended Boyd Business College and the National School of Photography in Pennsylvania.
 He was a newspaper photographer in Pittsburgh before World War II.
 In 1967, he served as president of the Marine Corps Combat Correspondents Association.
 He received the Brigadier General Robert L. Denig Memorial Award in 1983 for distinguished service.

 U.S. Marine Corps

 Lowery covered fighting on Peleliu, Saipan, Tinian, Guam, Iwo Jima, and Okinawa during World War II.
 He was awarded two Purple Hearts.
-He remained in the Marine Corps Reserve after the war and obtained the rank of captain.
+He remained in the Marine Corps Reserve after the war and attained the rank of captain.